bertiesh/FaceDetectionandRecognition/README.md

 # Metrics and Testing

+**DISCLAIMER**: The following results are from a previous version of the FaceMatch project.
+New final evaluation results are still being gathered as performance and accuracy improvements are being explored and implemented.
+The below results do not reflect the current state of the project.

 We conduct a series of experiments to evaluate the performance and accuracy of FaceMatch.
 The experiments are conducted on a dataset of 1,680 images of people from the Labelled Faces in the Wild (LFW) dataset.

 We evaluate FaceMatch using the following metrics: